flowck/firmino.work/src/source/_posts/Some-views-on-generic-functions-typescript.md

 }
 ```

-With this approach, I wouldn't have too much control over the parameter type, and I lose Typescript's type checking capabilities.
+With this approach, I wouldn't have too much control over the argument data type, and I would lose Typescript's type checking capabilities.
 With generics, however, it's possible to tackle that and make `sortASC` safer:

 ```typescript
 function sortASC<T extends { price: number; }>(items: T[]): T[] {